dsc-courses/dsc10-2023-fa/syllabus.md

 First and foremost, you will need access to a computer (or tablet with a keyboard) and a stable internet connection to participate in this course.
-UCSD has a Laptop Loaner program which may be helpful, but you should also contact us if you have any concerns about access to technology.
+UCSD has a [Laptop Lending Program](https://basicneeds.ucsd.edu/forms/lyft-program/index.html) which may be helpful, but you should also contact us if you have any concerns about access to technology.
 You will not need a webcam for this course.
 Most students bring a computer to lecture, and a computer or tablet will be necessary to attend discussion section.